BartMassey/red-herrings/source.txt

 A closed openable container called the store bar beverage cupboard is part of the memorabilia store bar.
 The description is "This cupboard provides convenient storage for potables."

-The lager is food on the store bar.
+The lager is scenery food on the store bar.
 The description is "Your palate detects a red ale and an oily, fishy taste."

 The lacrosse stick is in the memorabilia store.
 "A well worn lacrosse stick stands against the wall.".
 The description is "The stick once belonged to the Fighting Fish.
 Their scarlet uniforms graced lacrosse fields throughout the world."